dream-sports-labs/rn-benchmarking/README.md

 1. The repository has a simple webpage build to compare performance of different react-native versions for rendering N views, texts & images.
 2. Please head to https://ideal-invention-lner9k7.pages.github.io/Webpage/index.html to compare the benchmarking numbers.

+## Contribution:
+See [CONTRIBUTION.md](./CONTRIBUTION.md) to learn how to contribute to the repository and the development workflow.

+## License:
+See [LICENSE](./LICENSE) to understand more about terms and conditions.

 ---
 ## Demo:
 Instrested in taking a look at the demonstration!